 If you’re planning for retirement, you need to know if you will have enough money to maintain your lifestyle and cover your necessary health care expenses as long as you shall live.

 That’s where nominal income versus real income comes in.
 You may not know the terms, but they are relevant to how you plan for retirement.

 You need to know what your dollars will be worth in real terms; meaning what amount of goods and services can they purchase.

-To understand nominal dollars imagine that I hand you a 10 dollar bill today.
+To understand nominal dollars, imagine that I hand you a $10 bill today.
 You put it in a drawer and pull it out 15 years from now.
 It is still 10 dollars in nominal terms; meaning its face value is $10.
 But will it buy the same amount of bread and health insurance that it did 15 years ago?
 Unlikely.
-That means in real terms it is not worth the same amount as 10 dollars is worth today.
+That means in real terms it is not worth the same amount as $10 is worth today.

 In retirement, what you need are real dollars.
 If you knew how the prices of your needed products and services would rise or fall, that would be relatively easy to calculate.
 Since there is no way to know, you have to make an educated estimate.
 An inflation rate of 3% or 4% is the standard amount used.